11.4. Replication Slots

 Figure 11.8.
 Replication Slots and Related Processes and Files.

-The processes related to Replication Slots are shown below:
+The processes related to replication slots are as follows:

-• Walsender: Continuously updates the corresponding replication slot to reflect the current state of WAL data of the standby server.
+• Walsender: This process continuously updates the corresponding replication slot to reflect the current state of the standby server’s WAL data.

-• Checkpointer background worker: Reads the replication slots to determine whether WAL segments can be removed or not during checkpointing.
+• Checkpointer background worker: This process reads the replication slots to determine whether WAL segments can be removed during checkpointing.

-• Postgres backend: Displays the slot information using the system view pg_replication_slots.
+• Postgres backend: This process displays slot information via the pg_replication_slots system view.

-The files related to Replication Slots are shown below:
+The files related to replication slots are as follows:

 11.4.3.
 Data Structure